 Meeting the Family Matters Building Blocks

-- the lowest proportional investment in family support and intensive family support (6.7%); and
+- the lowest proportion of expenditure on family support and intensive family support (5.3%)

 See the 2018 Government of Western Australia’s response to Family Matters.